Ayushsaha103/2023_Medtronic_Internship_ML_models/README.md

 # 2023 Medtronic Internship - My Machine Learning Models
-Machine Learning models I implemented (and built from scratch) to model the behavior of an upcoming Medtronic product in various use conditions
+Machine Learning models I implemented (and built from scratch) to probabalistically model the behavior of an upcoming Medtronic product in various use conditions
 The accuracy of these tools ranged from 90-98%.
 These models have informed our team about the products' ability to meet product compliance standards.

 # Gaussian Process Regressor (GPR)